Ed Flynn (politician): Council politics

-As council president, Flynn suspended Councilman Ricardo Arroyo from his committee chairmanships after it was reported in the Boston Globe that Arroyo had been investigated for sexual assault in 2005 and 2007 without being charged for a crime.
+As council president, Flynn suspended Councilman Ricardo Arroyo from his committee chairmanships after it was reported in The Boston Globe that Arroyo had been investigated for sexual assault in 2005 and 2007 without being charged for a crime.
+Flynn reappointed Councilor Arroyo to his Chairmanships after half the Council rose to demand he do so during a council meeting.
+In July 2023, Flynn published an open letter on Twitter which criticized Councilman Arroyo's sexual assault scandals and Councilwoman Kendra Lara's scandal involving unsafe driving charges as being "ethical and legal lapses" that "draw negative attention" on the council.